counsyl/stor/docs/main_interface.rst

 SwiftPath
 ---------
 ``SwiftPath`` objects returned from the ``path`` factory partially support the common path methods listed above along with supporting the basic path manipulation methods (e.g. 'my' / 'path' == 'my/path').
-For more information on accessing swift, go to the :ref:`swift`: section.
+For more information on accessing swift, go to the :ref:`swift` section.